ambercampbell/homocysteine-biomarker-analysis/README.md

   frameborder="0"
 ></iframe>

 This plot shows the distribution of homocysteine by racial group.
-This plot suggests that there is a difference in distribution between diffrent racial groups, with Black and white participant distribution appear to have higher medians than other groups.
+This plot suggests that there is a difference in distribution between diffrent racial groups, with Black and white racial group distributions appearing to have higher median homocysteine measurement than other groups.